 - Common myths about saving money in Austria.

 Is Austria an expensive country?

-Factories, tourism and agriculture, are Austrian economy’s backbone.
-The dairy and farming run excellent here.
+Factories, tourism and agriculture, are the Austrian economy’s backbone.
+The dairy and farming run excellently here.
 They export vehicles of brands like KTM, wine, papers and even therapeutic human blood!
 Austrian population density is low, and the landmass is spread across mountains.
-So Austria isn’t deficient in land, unlike Tokyo in Japan.
+So Austria isn’t deficient in the land, unlike Tokyo in Japan.

 On what budget are you on while in Austria – This is the common question among travellers who meet each other on trains

 The human resources shortage and import of items like oil, iron, and steel may have caused the high inflation rate.
 In addition, there are not enough people to provide the service to meet consumer demand, which may have increased wages for the existing workforce.
 That is why Austria is expensive for travellers.